Clayrisee/Kikuma/README.md

 <B>How to detect skin disease</B>
 1. Login to your account
 2. Choose "Camera" on the bottom navigation menu.
-3. Take a
+3. Take a photo of your skin.
-4. After that choose select image to upload the pothole photo, you can use your camera or pick one from gallery.
-Be sure that the pothole is visible on the photo
+4. After that you can add note about the skin condition before see the Magic!
-5. Now you can send the pothole report by tapping on the arrow on the bottom right
+5. Now, The prediction about the type of your acne has been out!
+You can also see the articel related to your skin condition in Kikuma Apps!
-6. The report then will be validated by the system
+6. If you wanna go to beauty clinic, you can see kikuma our recommendation beauty clinic!
-7. you can see all the report you have made on the "My Report" menu
+7. If you want to track your skin condiition, you can see the prediction history in your profile page!

 <!-- <B> How to Search the pothole location</B>
 1. Choose "Search" on the menu